SystemsApproach/security/firewall.rst

 (CDN).* The idea is to replicate content (whether it's a movie or a critical piece of infrastructure metadata) across many widely-distributed servers.
-As long as the aggregate capacity of these servers is greater than the aggregate capacity of the botnet, content remains available.
+As long as the aggregate capacity of these servers is greater than the aggregate capacity of the botnet—and the CDN does a good job spreading requests across the available servers—content remains available.
 This notion of *aggregate* capacity generalizes beyond web servers responding to GET requests.
 A network is itself a distributed collection of forwarding and transmission resources, engineered to distribute those resources in a way that avoids vulnerable bottlenecks.

 The second countermeasure is to filter malicious traffic as early (close to the source) as possible.
 This is similar to what an IPS